andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 position.

-I'm going to try and summarise both their positions in a few sentences, but you should definitely read both essays especially because they are so short.
+I'm going to try and summarise both their positions in a few sentences, but you should definitely read both essays, especially as they are so short.

 Rich (approx.): learning and search always outperform hand-crafted solutions given enough compute.